element-hq/element-web/README.md

    and rebuilds source files when they change.
 This development server also disables caching, so do NOT use it in production.

+Configure the app by copying `config.sample.json` to `config.json` and modifying it.
+See the [configuration docs](docs/config.md) for details.

 Open http://127.0.0.1:8080/ in your browser to see your newly built Riot.

 ___